Bricktech2000/Notes/notes/buffer.md

 _allows us to use initial concentrations instead of having to calculate equilibrium concentrations_

 > In chemistry and biochemistry, the Henderson-Hasselbalch equation can be used to estimate the pH of a buffer solution.
-The numerical value of the acid dissociation constant, $K_a$ of the acid is known or assumed. — Wikipedia
+The numerical value of the acid dissociation constant, $K_a$ of the acid is known or assumed. &mdash; Wikipedia

 $pH = pK_a + \log\frac{[A^-]}{[HA]}$, where